Tyrn/wei/the-insider-en.typ

      Shavash, half turned to the window, gestured with the glass.
 Outside of the window in  the sunset  light, the dense gardens' greenery and  the  even squares  of  rice patties  gleaned.
 Ivory imps danced above  the window and smiled  mockingly at the official.
-Bemish noticed that Shavash  was drunk  - not as much as he  was at Weian feasts when everybody walked on their  hands and  knees  by  a  night's  end,  but  much  more  that  it was customary on Earthmen's business meetings.
+Bemish noticed that Shavash  was drunk---not as much as he  was at Weian feasts when everybody walked on their  hands and  knees  by  a  night's  end,  but  much  more  that  it was customary on Earthmen's business meetings.